NREL/streamm-tools/doc/source/example_particleContainer.rst

     key not found in atoms1

 ParticleContainers can be directly combined with the '+=' operator.
 Note: Particle object indices within a container are always unique.
-If indices overlap, the maximun index within the container on the left of the '+=' is used to shift all other indices
+If indices overlap, the maximum index within the container on the left of the '+=' is used to shift all other indices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python